werlang/autojudge/README.md

 ## Features

-- Supports multiple programming languages, including C, JavaScript, PHP, Python and Java.
+- Supports multiple programming languages, including C, C++, JavaScript, PHP, Python and Java.
 - Automatically detects the language based on the script's file extension.
 - Compiles and runs code with test cases from the `input` directory.
 - Compares the output with expected results from the `output` directory.